 To earn a fellowship award, a dentist must complete at least 500 dental continuing education hours, pass a rigorous and comprehensive exam, and maintain AGD membership for three continuous years.
 Mastership is only awarded to dentists who have completed a minimum of 1100 hours of continuing education and passed a rigorous exam.

 I met my husband Dave, who is a State Farm agent, while I was in dental school.
-We live in Atkinson with our two Shetland sheepdogs, Buster and Riley, and our cat Serge.
-Sometimes the dogs like to visit the office!
+We live in Atkinson with our Shetland sheepdog, Buster , and our cat Serge.
+Sometimes Buster even visits the office!